kriswallsmith/assetic/docs/en/concepts.md

 ### What is an Asset?

 As asset is an object that has content and metadata which can be loaded and dumped.
-Your assets will probably fall into three categories: Javascripts, stylesheets and images.
+Your assets will probably fall into three categories: Javascript, stylesheets and images.
 Most assets will be loaded from files in your filesystem, but they can also be loaded via HTTP, a database, from a string, or virtually anything else.
 All that an asset has to do is fulfill Assetic's